Hasitha-Su/Country-App-and-Rest-Api/README.md

 ## Running the Angular Client Application
 #### Development server

-Navigate to extracted to project folder and run `ng serve` for a dev server.
+Navigate to extracted to project folder and run `npm install` install the dependencies in the local node_modules folder and then run `ng serve` for a dev server.
 Then navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Technologies and Tools used
 #### Client - Frontend/UI